dportik/moments_pipeline/README.md

 ### Publications that have used the moments demographic modeling workflow (moments_pipeline):

 + Leache, A.D., Portik, D.M., Rivera, D., Rodel, M.-O., Penner, J., Gvozdik, V., Greenbaum, E., Jongsma, G.F.M., Ofori-Boateng, C., Burger, M., Eniang, E.A., Bell, R.C., and M.K.
 Fujita. **2019**.
 Exploring rain forest diversification using demographic model testing in the African foam-nest tree frog Chiromantis rufescens. ***Journal of Biogeography***, Early View. *https://doi.org/10.1111/jbi.13716*

+For a complete list of publications that have used the dadi version of the demographic modeling workflow (dadi_pipeline), please see [here](https://github.com/dportik/dadi_pipeline/).

 ## License: